 The 5's display appears brighter than that of the standard Show, too, which we felt wasn't of the highest quality.
 The smaller device does have significantly lower resolution, though, which does makes sense – but as it's smaller it appears clearer and crisper in many ways, at least when comparing the two side-by-side.

-As you'd expect, the Echo 5's smaller scale means the sound output – it has a 4W speaker – isn't on the same level as the Echo, Echo Plus or Echo Show.
+As you'd expect, the Echo 5's smaller scale means the sound output – it has a 4W speaker – isn't on the same level as the Echo, Echo Plus, Echo Show 8 or larger Echo Show.
 But it's fine for most tasks.

 Music sounds decent as long as you have a small-to-medium-sized room.
 At two-thirds volume it remains very listenable, but turn it up further and the treble is too much.
 If you want a great-sounding speaker and aren't so fussed about the screen, get the Echo Plus.